TheDJZiegler/hacktoberfest-roll-call/README.md

         export * from './github-name'
 ~~~
 We are all done with our changes!
+If you want to see the results, run the following commands:

+`npm install`

+`npm start`

 ### 6. Stage the changes in your branch: